swapnilsing/Culina/README.md

 🍽️ CULINA — Recipe Finder
 CULINA is a visually appealing recipe discovery web app powered by the TheMealDB API.
-Users can search for meals, get random recipes, view details, and manage their profiles in a smooth, animated UI.
+Where users can search for meals, get random recipes, view details, and manage their profiles in a smooth, animated UI.

 ✨ Features